Our Pal - Safaa M

 - Parents/Guardians - Hussain and Halima

-- Interests - Loves all things girly, being a princess, watching Frozen, Peppa Pig, wearing makeup and jewellery, likes writing (scribbling - she can't write), enjoys dancing and loves going to parties and going out.
+- Interests - Loves all things girly, being a princess, Peppa Pig, Hello Kitty, Shopkins, wearing makeup and jewellery, likes writing (scribbling - she can't write), enjoys dancing and loves going to parties and going out, especially to Pizza Hut.
 She can't read but looks at books and pictures and makes up her own stories.

 - Favourite Colour - Pink

 - Able to use hands? - Yes - sometimes a little wobbly

 - Suffers from any developmental delay? - Safaa has OMS which is a neurological illness.
 She is very unstable walking so uses wheelchair outside, speech is coming on but still delayed and strangers may not understand her, pump feed through gastrostomy only at night to maintain weight (can eat during day)